Python map() Function with EXAMPLES

 Using map() with Dictionary

-Following example shows the working of dictionary iterator inside map()
+The following example shows the working of a dictionary iterator inside map():

 def myMapFunc(n):